edgio-docs/edgio-docs/src/pages/guides/app_security/basic_setup.md

 title: Basic Setup
 ---

-Set up {{ PRODUCT_SECURITY }} by defining security rules and then creating a Security Application configuration that enforces them.
+Secure your web applications by defining security rules and then creating a Security Application configuration that enforces them.
 After which, perform near-real-time threat monitoring through the dashboard.